-Solder the 8×2 pin header to the LCD, mount LCD using the supplied plastic bolts and nuts (brown nut works as a spacer between LCD and the PCB), then solder the pin header in.
+Solder the 8×2 pin header to the LCD, mount LCD using the plastic bolts and nuts (use one as a spacer between LCD and the PCB), then solder the pin header in.

 Switch on the MidiALF and adjust LCD contrast by using LCD trim potentiometer.
 It may take up to 20 turns in one or the other direction before you will see any characters.